Education Loan

 Academic Requirements

-You will need a completed Bachelor’s degree that is equivalent to a German undergraduate qualification.
-You can check whether your degree qualifies using the Anabin database, which is the official German tool for verifying foreign qualifications.
+You will need a completed Bachelor’s degree equivalent to a German undergraduate qualification.
+Check the Anabin database (the official German tool for verifying foreign qualifications).
 Most universities in Germany for masters expect a minimum GPA equivalent to a German grade of 2.5 or better.

 Language Requirements